-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference BED 8 (Cont.)
-Bulk supplier (recycled) - the total volume (ML) of recycled water purchased from another business or another entity outside the business's geographic area of responsibility Total sourced water - the sum of the volumes (ML) reported above as supplied from dams, river extraction, groundwater, desalination, recycling and bulk supplier.
-Stormwater volumes are excluded.
-BED 9 Volume of water received (ML) Melbourne Water (A) Regional and Metropolitan (A) Context and normalising measure Total volume - the volume (ML) of potable and non-potable water received by the water business from its headworks (including its water treatment plants) and from any wholesaler of water.
-For example, the volume of water delivered to retailers by Melbourne Water.
-W5, W7 BED 10 Metered volume of water delivered to customers (ML) Residential Non- residential Recycled (Residential and non- residential) Regional and Metropolitan (A) Context and normalising measure Volume of water - the total metered (or estimated equivalent used for billing purposes) volume (ML) of potable and non-potable (regulated) water delivered/supplied to customers from all sources, including residential, commercial, municipal and industrial, and other.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference BED 10 Metered volume of water delivered to customers (ML) Residential Non- residential Recycled (Residential and non- residential) Regional and Metropolitan (A) Context and normalising measure Volume of water - the total metered (or estimated equivalent used for billing purposes) volume (ML) of potable and non-potable (regulated) water delivered/supplied to customers from all sources, including residential, commercial, municipal and industrial, and other.
 Residential - the metered (or estimated equivalent used for billing purposes) volume (ML) of water delivered to residential customers over the reporting period.
-Non-residential - the metered (or estimated equivalent used for billing purposes) volume (ML) of water delivered to commercial, municipal and W8 .3 , W9 .3 , W10 , W20 industrial properties over the reporting period.
+Non-residential - the metered (or estimated equivalent used for billing purposes) volume (ML) of water delivered to commercial, municipal and industrial properties over the reporting period.
 Recycled - the metered volume (or estimated equivalent used for billing purposes) (ML) of recycled water delivered to residential and non-residential customers over the reporting period.
+W8.3, W9.3, W20 BED 11 Volume of bulk water (potable and non-potable) exports (ML) Melbourne Water (A) Regional and Metropolitan (A) Context and normalising measure Volume of bulk water - the total volume (ML) of water (potable and non-potable) sold to another water business or another entity outside this utility's geographic area of responsibility.
+Does not include recycled water - see BED 12.
+W14 BED 12 Volume of bulk recycled water exports (ML) Melbourne Water (A) Regional and Metropolitan (A) Context and normalising measure Volume of bulk recycled water exports - the total volume (ML) of recycled water sold to another water business or another entity outside this utility's geographic area of responsibility.
+W15